 I have given a lot of thought about what I can do to help you deal with this bad news.
-I can categorize my help into two classifications: 1) Share my thoughts about getting through this and 2) Help you get a Game Plan for Success next time.
+I can categorize my help into two classifications: 1) Share my thoughts about getting through this and 2) Help you Plan for Success next time.

 Below, I set forth a Table of Contents so you can find what you need, when you need it.
 Fresh off seeing the results, you may not be ready for every section yet.